University of Denver

 The Mathematics Department at DU now has an AWM Student Chapter.
 The Faculty Sponsor is Professor Mei Yin and I am the Faculty Co-Sponsor.
 I also run quarterly mentoring meetings for the women graduate students in math.

-Lynn Yengulalp and I are the Program Committe for the Special Session in Set-theoretic Topology at the 54th Spring Topology and Dynamical Systems Conference, Murray State University, March 18-21, 2020.
+Lynn Yengulalp and I were the Program Committe for the Special Session in Set-theoretic Topology at the 54th Spring Topology and Dynamical Systems Conference, Murray State University, March 18-21, 2020.
+Cancelled due to Covid-19.

-I am chairing the Program Committee for the ASL Winter Meeting at the Joint Mathematics Meeting, Denver, January 15-18, 2020.
+I chaired the Program Committee for the ASL Winter Meeting at the Joint Mathematics Meeting, Denver, January 15-18, 2020.

 I am on the Program Committee for the BEST conference series, 2018-2023.